Danielraw1996/Danielraw1996.github.io/_pages/about.md

 <script src="{{ '/assets/js/jquery-3.2.1.min.js' | prepend: site.baseurl | prepend: site.url }}"></script>

 I am a 4th year Chemical and Biological Engineering student at UBC, with a specialization in Process Control.
+I'm also supplementing this degree with additional courses in General Relativity and Quantum Mechanics.

 Aside from my studies, I enjoy working in the lab and making projects, some of which are shown in the project panel on this site.